All Episodes

 So it's the Republicans' fault that wackos end up with guns.

-I'm not saying it's not a good thing.
+I'm not saying it's not.

-You just didn't know.
+You just did.

-But Russia, but uh it's not just the Republicans' fault that some people have guns.
+It's not just the Republicans' fault that some people have guns.

-I vote Democrat and some Democrats do vote for gun rights as well.
+I vote Democrat, and some Democrats do vote for gun rights as well.

-I don't know why they're Democrat, they uh they shouldn't be, but they vote for gun rights as well, and I respect that they vote for gun rights, but some politicians don't understand that.
+And I respect that they vote for gun rights, but some politicians don't understand that.

-I know, but but you do.
+I know, but you do.

 See, you do.

-So we need to put you in charge of determining who is qualified to have a gun and who isn't, because you obviously wouldn't be able to tell who should have one and who shouldn't.
+So we need to put you in charge of determining who is qualified to have a gun and who isn't, because you obviously would be able to tell who should have one and who shouldn't.

-I'm not saying you need to put me in charge of determining who or who shouldn't have I'm saying that you you you think that we need to have better background checks, and you need to have somebody somebody that we can somehow stop these people from doing what they're doing by by preventing them from getting the gun.
+You think that we need to have better background checks and you need to have somebody that we can somehow stop these people from doing what they're doing by preventing them from getting the guns.

-Okay, well, how are we gonna identify?
+Okay, well, how are we going to identify?

 That's discrimination.

-You can't is you can't accuse somebody being anything.
+You can't accuse somebody of being anything.

 It's discriminating against them.